(Plus, 4 things that WON'T work.)

-- Ignoring the issues--such as only one wanting it or neither of you wanting it--that are already present.
-A reoccurring problem in a marriage is like a toothache; untreated, it only gets worse.
+Such as only one wanting it or neither of you wanting it.
+A reoccurring problem in a marriage is like a toothache: untreated, it only gets worse.

-- Having an affair won't help, either.
 Diverting your sexual needs to an affair with someone else will undoubtedly produce short-term drama to heat up a marriage, but it is not a long-term solution.
-An affair-discovered or not-can also aggravate feelings of abandonment or distrust, feelings which may be present already if your sexuality is absent or minimally present.
+An affair-discovered, or not, can also aggravate feelings of abandonment or distrust, feelings which may be present already if your sexuality is absent or minimally present.

 Having said that, any or all of these things can in fact spice up the relationship if the two partners are on the same page and both wish to try something new, but these novel behaviors are no substitute for the one essential step you must take if you wish to bring passion back to your relationship: restoring and deepening the connection between the two of you.

-You may have thought you were about to "fix" your relationship, but whoever once said, "Happiness is an inside job," had it exactly right.
+You may have thought you were about to "fix" your relationship, but whoever once said, "Happiness is an inside job" had it exactly right.
 It's hard to feel sexually attracted to your partner if you are not feeling physically fit or content in your own body.
 The issue goes far beyond attractiveness.
-A poor self-image is the elephant in the room in many dysfunctional relationships.

-Relax your body: Sit or lie down on the floor or the bed.
-Put your attention on every part of your body one by one, commanding each to relax completely.
+- Relax your body.
+Sit or lie down on the floor or the bed.
+Put your attention on every part of your body, commanding each to relax completely.
 Go from your head to your toes, taking 10 or 15 minutes to release all your tension.
 Count from 10 to 0, for your forehead, neck, arms, pelvis, and so on, until each is completely relaxed.
-If you'd prefer to do this exercise in water, find a tub, fill it with steaming hot water, light a candle and take it from the top.

 The point of these activities is to re-open your body and mind to non-sexual sensuality and feelings.
 Unless you can stop the whirlwind of daily activity and worry and engage all five of your senses, healthy sexuality, not to mention life itself, will speed right past you while you're not looking.

-Rediscovering your self will then naturally extend to your relationship.
-Your goal is to give each of you the opportunity to get to know the other's body, mind, and heart all over again-as if for the first time.
-It's one of the challenges of marital familiarity: the feeling that you know everything there is to know about each other.
-You've heard him tell the same stories a thousand times.
-You know what he's thinking.
-There's nothing more to know.
-But you're undoubtedly wrong!
+Rediscovering yourself will then naturally extend to your relationship.
+Your goal is to give each of you the opportunity to get to know the other's body, mind, and heart all over again, as if for the first time.

 Remember, you're looking to share feelings at this time.
 Not to assign blame or offer a negative prognosis on the past or future of your sexuality.
 The most important thing you can express to him is your real desire to bring back the sexual passion you used to enjoy in your relationship.
 And when you talk, keep touching him.
 It's amazing how much love can be expressed in a simple stroke.